RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

   - Comments may be included in **Minc** scripts using **C** comment
     syntax:

-    ```
+    ```cpp
     /* a comment may be between two slash-asterisk markers */

     /* and it
     	may also span
     	several lines
     */

     // anything after two backslashes on a line will be construed as a comment
     ```

 ### **Minc** Data Types